AryaWiratama26/fastdc/README.md

 </p>

-**FastDC** is a powerful, modular, and AI-integrated Discord bot framework that helps you build feature-rich Discord bots effortlessly.
-With built-in support for multiple AI providers, command handling, moderation tools, and more, FastDC helps you go from idea to implementation in seconds.
+**FastDC** is a library designed to make creating Discord bots easier.
 ---

 ## Installation